 The Thyroid Works Together With Every Other Bodily System

-The interplay of thyroid with other systems is absolutely fascinating to me.
+The interplay of thyroid with other systems is absolutely fascinating to me and other naturopathic doctors in Singapore.
 It is important to consider the whole system when working with thyroid disorders.
 An illustration I make to my patients is a shape of a diamond.
 The legs of the diamond represent- 1.Thyroid hormones, 2.Adrenals 3.sex hormones 4.
 Body Iron levels.
 If one of the legs of the diamond is broken, this can lead to imbalances in the rest of systems that make the diamond.
 Therefore, a thorough evaluation of all the aspects that influence is crucial.
 In my practice, I have not yet seen any patient with thyroid disorder and without disturbances in the related systems mentioned above.

-Any ongoing chronic illness, fatigue, digestive disturbances, insomnia, ongoing stress and anxiety, issues with weight gain or loss, hormonal disturbances, anemia, fertility problems and the list goes on…
+Any patient suffering almost any ongoing symptoms should have labwork done to test thyroid function.
+People dealing with ongoing chronic illness, fatigue, digestive disturbances, insomnia, ongoing stress and anxiety, issues with weight gain or loss, hormonal disturbances, anemia, fertility problems and more — the list goes on and on.

 1. TSH: The brain releases this hormone in order to stimulate thyroid gland to produce its own hormones.

 2. Free T4: Represents 90% of the total T4, but only 10% is used by the body.